 For whatever reason, Tykocinski-Tykociner's work was dismissed by the industry; back in 1922, movie bigwigs did not think that sound on film was a good idea.
 So the inventor, who was also involved in a patent dispute with his employer, the University of Illinois, retreated to the background.
 In a few years, de Forest's "phonofilm" and other advances ushered movies into the age of talkies.

 So, despite Tykocinski-Tykociner (now we've said it three times) not being directly responsible for sound on film, one must give credit when credit is due.
-As for those movie executives who dismissed his idea... well, removing sound would improve all of Michael Bay's pictures, we'll give you that.
+As for the executives who dismissed his idea... well, removing sound would improve all of Michael Bay's pictures, we'll give you that.